Hollywood Park Racetrack: Closure and redevelopment

 On May 9, 2013, in a letter to employees, Hollywood Park president F. Jack Liebau announced that the track would be closing at the end of their fall racing season in 2013.
 In the letter, Liebau stated that the 260 acre on which the track sits "now simply has a higher and better use", and that "in the absence of a favorable change in racing's business model, the ultimate development of the Hollywood property was inevitable".
 It was expected that the track would be demolished and replaced by housing units, park land and an entertainment complex, while the casino would be renovated.

-On December 22, 2013, at 6:11pm the final race was run with Woodsman Luck taking first place, Depreciable in second place and Danderek in third place, concluding 75 years of near-continuous racing in Southern California.
+On December 22, 2013, at 6:11pm the final race was run with Woodmans Luck taking first place, Depreciable in second place and Danderek in third place, concluding 75 years of near-continuous racing in Southern California.
 The complex was demolished in 2014 to make way for a new residential complex.

 In 2014, Stan Kroenke, owner of the NFL's St. Louis Rams, purchased a 60 acre parcel of land adjacent to the track property and The Forum with the intentions of building a National Football League stadium on the land.
 Kroenke's 60 acre was not big enough for an NFL stadium and parking, but his announced partnership for the neighboring track land with Stockbridge Capital Group, would fold the stadium into the larger office/retail/residential project planned for the track site by master planner Hart Howerton.

 On February 24, 2015, the Inglewood City Council approved a plan to build a 70,000-seat football stadium on the site in anticipation of the St. Louis Rams moving back to Los Angeles (which was the team's previous home from 1946 until 1994).
 On May 31, 2015, with Inglewood mayor James T. Butts Jr. on hand sporting a Rams cap, the grandstand was reduced to rubble in a flurry of timed explosions.

 On January 12, 2016, the NFL voted to move the Rams back to Los Angeles by a vote of 30–2, a move of the Chargers would soon follow next year after a failed attempt at getting a new stadium built in downtown San Diego.
 In October 2016, the last part of the former track, the Casino, was demolished and a new Hollywood Park Casino was opened next door.
 Construction of the new stadium and redevelopment of the former track site began in earnest.

 The graves of horses buried at the track such as Native Diver, Landaluce, and Great Communicator and their monuments were moved to other tracks in the area or to the horses' breeding grounds.
 The statue of Swaps and Bill Shoemaker that stood at the clubhouse entrance gardens was placed into storage and will be placed either at the new development or in a new location.

 Several 13 ft ficus trees were saved from the former track property and re-planted within the new development around SoFi Stadium.